junwatu/video-summarizer-nodejs-griddb/blog/README.md

 - Base64 Encoded
 - URL

-In this project, we will utilize base64 encoding for the images.
+In this project, we will use base64 encoding for the images.
+The function `imageToBase64()` will read each image file and convert it into a base64 encoded image.

 ```js
 // Function to convert an image file to base64 using Buffer